wistia/wistia-open-docs/_posts/video-seo.md

 The functionality we have designed is meant to *reduce* headaches around using Video SEO.
-There are some situations, however, when you might want use Wistia to build your XML Sitemap file, but self-host it somewhere else.
-This section will cover the steps to hosting and submitting an XML Sitemap file yourself.
+There are some situations, however, when you might want use Wistia to build your Video Sitemap file, but self-host it somewhere else.
+This section will cover the steps to hosting and submitting a Video Sitemap file yourself.

-**Build your XML sitemap**
+**Build your Video sitemap**

 In order for these steps to be useful, you must first go through the [normal Video SEO setup steps]('#getting_set_up').
 You'll need to confirm your